Lenzburg: Education

 In Lenzburg about 66.7% of the population (between age 25-64) have completed either non-mandatory upper secondary education or additional higher education (either university or a Fachhochschule).
 Of the school age population (in the 2008/2009 school year), there are 491 students attending primary school, there are 187 students attending secondary school, there are 353 students attending tertiary or university level schooling, and there are 12 students who are seeking a job after school in the municipality.

-Lenzburg is home to the Stadtbibliothek Lenzburg (City Library of Lenzburg).
+Lenzburg is home to the Aargauer Literaturhaus (Aargau Literature House) and Stadtbibliothek Lenzburg (City Library of Lenzburg).
 The library has (As of 2008) 31,478 books or other media, and loaned out 93,441 items in the same year.
 The library was open a total of 244 days with average of 24 hours per week during that year.